Sheweny/website/docs/doc/classes/ShewenyClient.md

 ### commands

-A collection of events or undefined if events are not loadeds.
+A collection of commands or undefined if events are not loadeds.

 Return : [ClientCommandsManager](../typedef/ClientCommandsManager.md)